Cwantic/Documentation/Analysis/index.md

 ![Image](../Images/Analysis9.jpg)

->TIP : you can copy the data by CTRL+C and paste on other softwares.
+>TIP : you can copy the data by CTRL+C and paste in other softwares.

 ### 3.3 Forces and moments